 The church behind my house actually has a giant, inflatable Star of Bethlehem that floats (I’m not kidding) at a height of several hundred feet directly above the manger in their Nativity scene, so that if you follow the star on foot, you eventually end up encountering actors dressed as Jesus, Mary, and Joseph.
 Seriously.
 With that in mind, I’d say the sky is your limit, but it’s actually incredibly ill-advised to fly a balloon within FAA-defined navigable airspace, so your limit is somewhere around 500 feet above the ground.
 Use it wisely.

 Personally, I find inflatable decorations to be unbearably gaudy, and they’re hardly the newest trend.
 In fact, you can always find a handful of muddy, year-old inflatables in front yards on a given street.
-In spite of all their shortcomings, inflatable decorations can go on your roof or in the middle of an empty lawn, unlike most decorations, so they are uniquely useful for finishing off particularly busy holiday scenes.
+In spite of all their shortcomings, inflatable decorations can go on your roof or in the middle of an empty lawn, unlike most decorations.
+Because of that, they are uniquely useful for finishing off particularly busy holiday scenes.
 I wouldn’t use them as a centerpiece in my yard, but they can fill a lot of extra space at low cost.

 For something a little bit newer, you can go with unconventional lights.
 Battery-powered lights can reach tough spots where you’d prefer “wireless lights” (if they existed), and they can bridge gaps that your extension cords can’t.
-Icicle light strings that hang from your rooftop are a great way to sell the illusion of a winter wonderland in a warm area, as well.
+Icicle light strings can hang from your rooftop.
+They are great way to sell the illusion of a winter wonderland in a warm area.

-My mother has a set of prized crystal icicles and other prisms that she hangs from her tree every year, each one sitting directly over the bulb of a Christmas light to cast rainbows across the room.
+My mother has a set of prized crystal icicles and other prisms that she hangs from her tree every year.
+Each one sits directly over the bulb of a Christmas light to cast rainbows across the room.
 Flex your creative muscle, and look around for some decorations that could really shine if they had better lighting.
 Old decorations can take on a new look if you do it right.

 As a young blonde boy who was raised in the mid-90s, the John Hughes family holiday classic Home Alone was a constant presence in my life.
 I have been mistaken for Macaulay Culkin at least five times – legitimately mistaken for him – and I’ve been asked to put my hands on my face and scream in shock more times than that.
 The pattern continues.
 I cannot escape the comparisons.

 One particular scene is seared into my mind.
 Kevin McAllister is home alone, and his house is in danger of being burglarized.
-To scare off the robbers, who have cased the McAllister home, intending to return the next night, Kevin covers up his windows and shines a bright light onto them.
-He places an elaborate rig in front of the windows, which moves around a system of mannequins, casting shadows across the window and giving the appearance that people are dancing around the house at a wild holiday party.
-This at least temporarily scares off the burglars.
+Robbers have cased the McAllister home, intending to return the next night.
+To scare them off, Kevin covers up his windows and shines a bright light onto them.
+He places an elaborate rig in front of the windows.
+The rig moves a system of mannequins, casting shadows across the window.
+This gives the appearance that people are dancing around the house at a wild holiday party.
+At least temporarily, the scheme scares off the burglars.